Building a PC for Virtual Reality: Oculus Rift, HTC Vive, and VR Gaming

 Extreme VR Build ($3000)

 We’d recommend this build for people looking to get the most immersive experience out of their VR.
-The 8 core i7-7820X offers huge single and multithreaded performance, and the GTX 1080 Ti is the fastest graphics card with a reasonable price (if budget is no concern, get the Titan Xp instead).
-We’ve introduced water-cooling and included an 80+ Platinum Certified fully-modular power supply to keep our machine running as silently as possible, and offer plenty of power for overclocking or adding a second GPU in the future.
+The 8-core i9-9900K offers huge single and multithreaded performance, and the GTX 1080 Ti is one of the fastest main-line graphics cards (if budget is no concern, however, get the RTX 2080 instead).
+We’ve also introduced water-cooling and included an 80+ Platinum Certified fully-modular power supply to keep this machine running as silently as possible, and offer plenty of power for overclocking or adding a second GPU in the future.

 CPU: Intel Core i9-9900K